Jasonette/agent.websockets/README.md

 First check that the websocket chat works between multiple different browsers.

 Then open [app.json](http://wsjason.herokuapp.com/app.json) on Jasonette to make it run as a Jasonette native app.

+# To try on your own server

+Open app.json and just change the `$jason.head.agents.ws.url` to your agent HTML URL.